A group of kids laughed. I had no idea until one of them shouted, “Jesus Christ!” Oh, it was my face. I tried to smile.

 And it wasn’t the first time.
 Last year, an audience screamed, “Jesus Christ!” while I was on stage playing with a band.
 Again I smiled.
 Do I have a choice?

 I have.
-I could have cut my hair short and shaved my mustache and goatee so I wouldn’t be stereotyped.
-But I didn’t.
+I could have cut my hair short and shaved my mustache and goatee so I wouldn’t have been stereotyped, but I didn’t.

-I mean, I didn’t understand why some people are bothered with how I look, though, it doesn’t affect them.
+I mean, I didn’t understand why some people are bothered by how I look, though it doesn’t affect them.

 They say they want me to look handsome.
 OK I’m not handsome.

-One day a friend asked why I didn’t cut my hair short as most guys do.
+One day, a friend asked why I never cut my hair short, as most guys do.
 I told him that maybe someday I will, but not for now.
 I’m happy with it.
 Nothing’s wrong with my hair, right?

-A family member once told me I look old and ugly and I don’t look civilized.
+A family member once told me I looked old and ugly, and I didn’t look civilized.
 Maybe yes.
 But who cares?

-We judge people who look different, with weird hairdo or weird outfit — but nothing’s wrong with that.
-Nothing’s wrong being a long-haired or red-haired guy.
+We judge people who look different, with weird hairdos or weird outfits — but nothing’s wrong with that.
+Nothing’s wrong with being a long-haired or red-haired guy.
 Nothing’s wrong with a full-body tattoo.
 Nothing’s wrong with old-fashioned clothes.

-Do you know what seems to be not right?
+Do you know what seems to be wrong?

 It’s how we perceive these people because of their looks.

-We’ve been conditioned by society, that in order to stand out, in order to look presentable, we need to be formal or stylish or trendy or a fashion king/queen.
+We’ve been conditioned by society — that to stand out or look presentable, we need to be formal or stylish or trendy or a fashion king/queen.
 Society sets the standards.

 But here I am saying, “Screw it.”